sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_21_74HC595.rst

     {

-        digitalWrite(STcp,LOW); //ground ST_CP and hold low for as long as you are transmitting
+        digitalWrite(STcp,LOW); // ground ST_CP and hold low for as long as you are transmitting

         shiftOut(DS,SHcp,MSBFIRST,datArray[num]);

-        //return the latch pin high to signal chip that it
+        // return the latch pin high to signal chip that it

-        //no longer needs to listen for information
+        // no longer needs to listen for information

-        digitalWrite(STcp,HIGH); //pull the ST_CPST_CP to save the data
+        digitalWrite(STcp,HIGH); // pull the ST_CPST_CP to save the data

-        delay(1000); //wait for a second
+        delay(1000); // wait for a second

     }